Climate change adaptation: Built environment

+This house survived Hurricane Ike (2008), having been rebuilt to withstand Category 5 hurricanes after being destroyed by Hurricane Rita three years earlier.

 Built environment options include installing or upgrading infrastructure to protect against flooding, sea level rise, heatwaves and extreme heat.
 They also include infrastructure to respond to changed rainfall patterns in agriculture.
 This could be infrastructure for irrigation.

 A survey conducted in the European Union revealed that 39% of respondents cited the improvement of infrastructure as a key priority for local climate adaptation, which includes measures such as installing better drainage systems, flood barriers, storm shelters, and more resilient power grids.
 Early warning systems, which may include AI and sensor-based monitoring, are used to identify vulnerabilities in infrastructure and support adaptive measure.
-Climate change adaption is on the agenda of European municipal governments.
+Climate change adaptation is on the agenda of European municipal governments.
 However, apart from new agencies being established with expertise on climate change adaptation and urban planning, the adaptation of the built environment results in significant changes to the daily work of a city's administrative staff.